 - Award to become a member of Iran's National Elit Foundation (INEF) Organization, 2019.

 - Award as the most productive researcher, Semnan University, 2017.

 Development of Bridge Information Model (BrIM) for Structural Health Monitoring Using TLS Technology

-Abstract: Over the years, bridge inspection practices and condition assessments were predicated upon long-established manual data collection methods which were generally unsafe, time-consuming, not precise, and labour-intensive influenced by the experience of the trained inspectors involved.
-Moreover, the collected documentation and information retained such as the bridge as-built geometry specifications were paper-based which significantly limit the ability to be readily transferred to assist asset managers or engineers.
+Over the years, bridge inspection practices and condition assessments were predicated upon long-established manual data collection methods which were generally unsafe, time-consuming, not precise, and labour-intensive influenced by the experience of the trained inspectors involved.
+Moreover, the collected documentation and information retained such as the bridge as-built geometry specifications were paper-based which significantly limits the ability to be readily transferred to assist asset managers or engineers.
 In recent years, the ability to turn an actual civil infrastructure asset into a well-detailed and precise digital model, as a digital twin, using state-of-the-art emerging technology such as TLS has become a strong demand among structural engineers and managers worldwide, especially bridge asset managers.
 Therefore, this research study aims to develop a TLS-derived digital platform as a Bridge Information Model (BrIM), integrated with a decision support algorithm, to further improve the bridge health monitoring systems.
-This platform has proven its potential benefits in the digitization of some bridge projects in New South Wales, Australia.
+This platform has proven its potential benefit in the digitization of some bridge projects in NSW.